Old Panama City

 What to See

 Casco is home to many historic buildings, such as churches, and houses the home of the Panamanian President.
-The presence of police and security was very obvious, as this is considered to be a more dangerous portion of Panama City.
+The presence of police and security is very obvious, as this is considered a more dangerous area of Panama City.
 However, not once did I feel unsafe while exploring with our group.

 While walking around, our group peaked into unique art galleries, explored ancient churches, and passed by unique street art (basically everything a modern city has to offer!).

-We spent several minutes looking around La Iglesias de San Jose, looking into the Compañia de Jesus (Society of Jesus), marveling at the Arco Chato (which is still standing from colonial times), and marveling at all of the typical houses in la Plaza de la Independence.
+We spent several minutes looking around La Iglesias de San Jose and looking into the Compañia de Jesus.
+The Arco Chato is still standing from colonial times, which is remarkable.

 Rey pointed out the Canal Museum, which costs $2 USD to enter and $4 for an English-speaking audio tour.
 Unfortunately, we did not have enough time to visit the museum.
 (We had been fortunate enough to watch a vessel pass through the Miraflores locks earlier in the day!)

 We visited the city during the day time, and started to head back towards Rio Hato by sundown.
-I wish I had the opportunity to experience Casco’s nightlife, as I have read it is very vibrant.
-I guess that will be just another reason (of many) for why I should visit Panama, again.
+Casco Viejo is known for its nightlife something I hope to experience in the future.
+I guess that will be just another reason (of many) why I should visit Panama again.

 How to See Casco Viejo

-My tour was purchased through Apple Vacations’ local affiliate, Gamboa Tours.
+I purchased my tour through Apple Vacations’ local affiliate, Gamboa Tours.
 I loved my experience with Gamboa.
 My only complaint was regarding the two hour bus ride, each way, to and from our resort in Rio Hato.
 However, the interactive manner of our tour guide, Rey, made the experience slightly less miserable.
 I also saw a number double-decker ‘City Sightseeing’ bus tours around the Panama City area.
 I have used City Sightseeing in other locations, and am sure they would be a great resource in Panama City.